kdadler/slate/source/includes/_salesNegotiations.md

 invoiceDate | null | Always NULL.
-Included for compatibility with the sales order API format. reference | string/null | Custom reference status | string | The status of the sales negotiation conditionsOfSale | object | The conditions of sale for the sale totals | object | Sales negotiation's calculated totals, split into categories (see below) created | string | Datetime that the sales negotiation was created
+Included for compatibility with the sales order API format. reference | string/null | Custom reference status | string | The status of the sales negotiation conditionsOfSale | array | The conditions of sale totals | object | Sales negotiation's calculated totals, split into categories (see below) created | string | Datetime that the sales negotiation was created